 DarkReading looks into these risks so that the website and email newsletter can provide IT security professionals with necessary cybersecurity news.
 Also, the regularity of posts is higher, with about 30-35 updates being released weekly.

 There are four editors.
 Also, a myriad of contributors represent all types of companies and organizations.
 It is a great way to monitor our community’s latest black hat news.

 Sophos delivers another online computer security publication with a wealth of knowledge.
 It is released at about the same regularity as #4 above.
 Sophos has been around for a generation as a British security firm.
 They have several products in both the software and hardware marketplaces.

-They have widely known products like their antivirus software which helps to keep even the latest malicious code and malware from harming their customers.
-They also gave birth to the company ActiveState which is about as famous as one can get in the programming language space.
+They have widely known products like their antivirus software, which helps to keep even the latest malicious code and malware from harming their customers.
+They also gave birth to the company ActiveState, which is about as famous as one can get in the programming language space.
 Some of the most novel ideas and realities make the news there.
-These problems might include everything from Facebook scams to talking and spying webcams.
+These problems might include everything from Facebook scams to talking and spying on webcams.

 McAfee is another prominent company that has been doing its best to fight viruses and malware for many years.

 They are the self-proclaimed largest dedicated computer security company in the world today.
 They have combined Intel Security and offer this online reading material for anyone who wants to go further into the hackerspace and truly understand what the world is up against today.

 They are malware experts—things like the latest Android or IOS code threats.
 McAfee’s security section is worth an ad so that subscribing IT security professionals can understand what their total protection virus software is achieving.

 - Website URL: infosecurity-magazine.com